-CDBG-DR Program Guidelines Home Repair, Reconstruction, or Relocation Program June 14, 2019 (V1.0) Page 17 of 78
+CDBG-DR Program Guidelines Home Repair, Reconstruction, or Relocation Program July 30, 2019 (V3.0) Page 17 of 84

-- Property tax statements or receipts issued by Municipal Revenue Collection Center (CRIM, for its Spanish acronym) - Mortgage payment book or other mortgage documents - Home insurance indicating damaged property address - Will accompanied with a Certificate of Validity - Probated Will - Court Order or Judgment granting an ownership interest in the property - Divorce Judgment granting an ownership interest in the property - Private Contract for Sale: If the applicant purchased the property in a private owner sale the contract must be confirmed as satisfied with additional supporting documentation - Proof that the applicant occupies the land with "right of use or enjoyment" and/or "right of construction" in accordance with applicable laws and regulations - If the owner of the storm/s impacted structure died after September 20, 2017, the owner's heir may be eligible if, and only if, he or she resided in the storm-impacted property at the time of the storm/s.
-Heirs must provide proof of heirship and a death certificate for the deceased owner.

-Other documentation will be reviewed and considered on a case-by-case basis.
+- Declaratory resolution of heirs; - Court Order or Judgment granting an ownership interest in the property - Divorce Judgment granting an ownership interest in the property - Private Contract for Sale: If the applicant purchased the property in a private owner sale the contract must be confirmed as satisfied with additional supporting documentation - Evidence of usufruct contract; - Evidence of 99-year lease; - Proof that the applicant occupies the land with "right of use or enjoyment" and/or "right of construction" in accordance with applicable laws and regulations - Death certificate of the homeowner and birth certificate (to prove that Applicant is an offspring of a deceased homeowner); - Marriage certificate; - If the owner of the storm/s impacted structure died after September 20, 2017, the owner's heir/s may be eligible if, and only if, the heir/s can provide proof of heirship and a death certificate for the deceased owner. - FEMA correspondence to Applicant demonstrating the Applicant applied for and received FEMA IA (individual assistance) for damaged property address; - Mortgage payment book or other mortgage documents; - Real property/Home insurance policy indicating damaged property address; - Property tax statements, receipts, or tax bill issued by the Municipal Revenue Collection Center (CRIM, for its Spanish acronym); and/or - Other documents will be considered on a case by case basis.

 All applicants who complete a notarized Ownership Affidavit to satisfy the ownership requirement will be referred to the Title Clearance Program.
+Please see the Title Clearance Program Guidelines at www.cdbg-dr.pr.gov for more information.